cristi-lng/react-csr-base/docs/assistingTools.md

 # Assisting tools

+## Package manager

+To build the app, install dependencies, or run specific commands, you need a package manager.
+Think of it as the main way to interact with your app’s dependencies.

+There are a few popular options in the JavaScript world: [npm↗](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager) (comes with Node.js by default), [yarn↗](https://yarnpkg.com/), [pnpm↗](https://pnpm.io/)

+For this project, I’ve chosen pnpm because it’s fast, lightweight, and handles dependencies efficiently.
+Please use pnpm when running commands in this project to make sure everything works smoothly.

 ## Linting and formatting

 Linting involves analyzing the source code to identify potential errors.
 Formatting, on the other hand, focuses on arranging the code according to style guides and conventions.
 In JavaScript, two widely used tools for these purposes are [ESLint↗](https://eslint.org/) and [Prettier↗](https://prettier.io/).
 Most frameworks and libraries you use will likely have an ESLint plugin that should be included in your project.
 It's highly recommended to use an IDE that supports these tools, enabling real-time linting and formatting.